CARING FOR SOMEONE WITH INCONTINENCE

 It's not always easy, but help is available

 Many carers find incontinence to be one of the most difficult aspects of caring.
 Incontinence can be unpredictable, add to your workload and be expensive.
-While it's not always easy, the right advice and support from a health professional can make it more manageable.
+The right advice and support from a health professional can make it more manageable.

 featured video